Scottsboro Boys Museum and Cultural Center: Improvements

-In the years since its opening, the Scottsboro Boys Museum and Cultural Center has worked to create multimedia exhibits and programming with several prominent scholars of the case as well as colleges and universities, including the University of Alabama, Alabama A&M University, Auburn University, and Tuskegee University.
+In the years since its opening, the Scottsboro Boys Museum has worked to create multimedia exhibits and programming with several prominent scholars of the case as well as colleges and universities, including the University of Alabama, Alabama A&M University, Auburn University, and Tuskegee University.

-In early 2020, the museum added a room recreating the courtroom.
-Every major player in the trial was depicted.
-The cost of the project was $40,000.

 The museum embarked on a $100,000 fundraising effort to celebrate its 10th anniversary.
 The museum intended to use the money to pay for the courtroom recreation, add technological improvements to the museum, automate more exhibits, and add new exhibits showing how the case inspired a wide range of civil rights events.
 (Note: One future exhibit will document how the case inspired author Harper Lee to write To Kill A Mockingbird.)
 Alabama State Senator Steve Livingston donated $62,500 to the renovation project, while a GoFundMe account had raised just over $4,700 as of 25 February 2021.